Writing Playwright Tests for Sefaria

 This creates your test branch based on the latest code in master.

-Install Playwright and its test runner:
+Install Playwright and its test runner like this:

 npm install playwright@latest